gabrielgyns/gabrielgyns/README.md

 ### Hi there! 😄

 My name is Gabriel Silva Soares from Brazil (🇧🇷).
-I work as a Software Developer at **Aubay Portugal in an Axians**'s project.
+I work as a Software Developer at **Devoteam Portugal in an ERIKS Digital**'s project.
 I am currently focusing my studies on the Front-end.
 In my job I'm working directly with Front End ecosystem.
 🎓 I'm graduated in Information Systems (Bachelor).

 I started to study programming when I was 17 years old, since then I'm on this world of coffee ☕ and code 💻.